nativescript-vue/nativescript-vue.org/content/docs/en/elements/layouts/grid-layout.md

 <img class="md:w-1/2 lg:w-1/3" src="https://art.nativescript-vue.org/layouts/grid_layout_star_sizing.svg" />

 ### Grid layout with fixed and auto sizing

+The following example create a grid with one auto-sized column and one column with fixed size.
+Rows have a fixed height.

 ```html
 <GridLayout columns="80, auto" rows="80, 80" backgroundColor="#3c495e">